chatr/chatra/README.md

 ### Updating the settings

-You can update the settings after initialization by calling `Chatra('init', config)` again, which will restart Chatra with new settings applied.
+You can update the settings after initialization by calling `Chatra('init', config)` again, which will restart Chatra with the new settings applied.

 ### Methods